Simion1z1/Bossac-Firmware-Updater/README.md

 ### 6. Run the Program:
 Execute the firmware updater.

-### 7. Enter Bootloader Mode:
+### 7. Enter Bootloader Mode: (Not necessary; it just received updates that include automatic bootloader mode entry.)
 For SAMD21 boards, simply double-press the reset button to enter bootloader mode.
 The program will automatically recognize the port and upload the firmware.

 ### Note: If you don’t already have BOSSA installed, it will be automatically installed in `"C:\Program Files\BOSSA\bossac.exe"`.